Booking your appointment

 Symptoms between screening tests

 Screening isn't a suitable test for investigating symptoms.
-If you have symptoms between screening tests (such as discharge, bleeding after sex or bleeding between periods) you should see your GP as soon as possible as he/she may refer you to a Gynaecology specialist at the hospital for investigations.
+If you have symptoms between screening tests (such as discharge, bleeding after sex or bleeding between periods) you should see your GP as soon as possible as they may refer you to a Gynaecology specialist at the hospital for investigations.

 Find out more about the symptoms of cervical cancer and how to reduce your risk.